 Return on Investment

 In other words, Is It Worth It?
-Will you make any money back from it if not more is up to you and the real estate market at the time of selling.
+Will you make any money back from it?

 What does this mean for you?